jayantapy/Breast-Cancer-Prediction-using-DL/README.md

-<h1> In this project,I tried to classify whether a person has a _benign(non cancerous)_ or a _malignant(cancerous)_ type of cancer depending upon certain relavant features.The following steps were done in this process. </h1>
+<h2> In this project,I tried to classify whether a person has a benign(non cancerous) or a malignant(cancerous) type of cancer depending upon certain relavant features.The following steps were done in this process. </h2>

 1. After loading the data, some statistical details were known using pandas.
 2. Data visualization was done b/w independant features and the dependant feature.